 Magnet Career and Technical Academies are also provided at specific high schools.
 Students in Alachua County may apply for admission to these academies and begin enrollment in the 9th grade.
-(Students interested in programs at the Professional Academies Magnet @ Loften High School can begin in 10th or 11th grade.)
 Specific admission criteria have been set for each academy and admission is by application only.
-The academies provide opportunities for students to prepare for specific careers through school and work-based learning experiences.
+The academies provide opportunities for students to prepare for specific careers through school and workbased learning experiences.

-Specific academy information is found in the District Course Description Book and on the district web page (www.sbac.edu).
+Specific academy information is found on the Career and Technical Education Department web page.

 c.
-Industry Certification Substitution Information for Mathematics and Science.
+Industry Certification Substitution Information for Mathematics and Science